videojs/video.js/docs/guides/faq.md

 Yes!
 It can be used to play audio only files in a `<video>` or `<audio>` tag.
 The difference being that the `<audio>` tag will not have a blank display area and the `<video>` tag will.
 Note that audio only will not work with the Flash playback tech.
+The Flash playback tech will only be included in versions of video.js before 6.
+In Video.js 6 you will need to use the [videojs-flash package][flash].

 ## Q: Does video.js support audio tracks?